Disable or enable Exchange Search

 For detailed syntax and parameter information, see Set-MailboxDatabase.

-To disable or enable Exchange Search for a Mailbox server, you must disable and stop or enable and start the Microsoft Exchange Search service.
+To disable Exchange Search for a Mailbox server, you have to disable and stop the Microsoft Exchange Search service.
+Similarly, to enable Exchange Search for a Mailbox server, you have to enable and start the Microsoft Exchange Search service.
 You can use either the Services console or the Shell to do this.

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the “Manage Exchange Search service on a Mailbox server” entry in the Recipients Permissions topic.